 - +/- Olanzapine

-- If olanzapine if not initially included in the orders, consider recommending the addition of olanzapine 5-10mg PO daily Days 1 through 4 of chemotherapy.
+- If olanzapine if not initially included in the orders, consider recommending the addition of olanzapine 5-10 mg by mouth daily days 1 through 4 of chemotherapy

 - Patient Education

 - Explain CINV and the different medications that are being prescribed to help prevent nausea and vomiting

 - Outline the reason patients take olanzapine on days 1 through 4 only*